Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/README.md

 New VBA routines here will help resolve these issues in Excel, Word and Access (Windows PC versions only).

-Functions are straightforward to use and coding style supports infrequent VBA users and developers.
+Functions are straightforward to use with coding style to support infrequent VBA users and developers.

 Intended to help implement ad-hoc projects for serial data acquisition or transfer.